quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

   - Using incorrect prop names that don't match the Figma Documentation AND the rules defined in "Typescript Props Type Template" rules in "docs/code-patterns.md"  (e.g., using "hasLabel" instead of "supportingText" or "configIconPosition" instead of "iconPosition")
   - Not organizing sections in the README file in the correct order as specified in the Expected Output
   - Not following the standard component folder structure as defined in the project rules (e.g., missing the parts/ folder for the component implementation)
+  - Not following strictly the React Component Template defined in "docs/code-patterns.md"

 <br/>

 # Instruction 1.03: Implementation